 How much net worth should be in your home?
 The standard rule of thumb is to have is 20-30% of net worth allocated to your home.
 The key, however, is to balance overall financial goals with desired lifestyle.
-Factors to consider are the time frame for building wealth, the amount needed for major expenses and retirement funding, estimated future investment returns, and lifestyle priorities and expenses.
+Factors to consider are the time frame for building wealth, the amount needed for retirement funding, estimated future investment returns, and lifestyle priorities and expenses.

 In this post, I’ll address why the percentage of net worth to have in your home is so important in building wealth with examples to demonstrate this point.

 It’s easy to loose site of how much net worth should really go toward a home because our homes are, well, very personal and often not thought of in terms of acheiving financial goals.